dasmatiRice/URL-Shortener/README.md

 All application logs are written to main.log in the project root directory.
 Logs include info, warnings, and error traces for easier debugging and tracing.

+---
+# Future Improvements

+---

+# Contact
+For more information please reach out to me via Linkedin: https://www.linkedin.com/in/ansuman-das-6796b7137/